Eatabekyan/DB_SberTech/MongoDB/README.md

-# 6. Indexation and performance comparison
+# 6. Indexing and performance comparison

-**I want to have a larger dataset for examining indexation and performance comparison, so I will completely refresh my collections by deleting everything and then filling them with data from datasets**
+**I want to have a larger dataset for examining indexing and performance comparison, so I will completely refresh my collections by deleting everything and then filling them with data from datasets**

 ![GitHub Image](/MongoDB/images/delete&fill1.png)